 Smart lockers for colleges make it fast and simple for students to retrieve a package at any time.
 The built-in app works with the school’s mail system and notifies them when their package has arrived.
 Once the package is in, students just scan their code, grab their item, and go.
 This saves both students and faculty staff from the headache that used to be university mailrooms and prevents student internet package issues.
 In addition, the intelligent parcel locker systems can be covered with custom wraps that match the university’s colors.

 Communal Vs. Private Living Spaces

 Dorms serve a variety of purposes from living, to relaxing, to sleeping, to studying.
 As such, their design requires a mix of spaces varying from communal to private.
-They need to seamlessly balance academic and social life.
-College Express notes,
+They need to seamlessly balance an academic and social life.
+College Express notes:

 Contemporary students will socialize when and how they please and enjoy having immediate access to various resources such as printing, delivery, and vehicle services without having to own them.
 While upperclassmen tend to want more privacy, we find these students are comfortable partaking in the broader community as long as getaway spaces are provided, prompting the inclusion of modern academic spaces, cafés, car-sharing services, and community spaces in modern student communities.

 As new student houses and dorms are erected, it’s likely that this mindset will be reflected in the designs and schematics.

 Fewer Cars on Campus